BeketML/EduAI/documents/AVD.md

 - Beket Nurzhanov

 ## Objective
-- Develop and present an AI-powered educational platform version with multilingual support, analytics, data protection, and scalable microservices architecture for lecture-based learning.
+- Develop and present an AI-powered educational platform version with multilingual support, analytics, data protection, and a scalable two-service architecture (frontend + modular backend) for lecture-based learning.

 ## Status
 - In Progress

 ## Execution Summary
 - The platform provides secure lecture management, AI-powered summaries and quizzes, and RAG-based chat over lecture data.
-- Architecture is designed as microservices: `auth-service` (Go), `content-service` (FastAPI), `ai-service` (FastAPI), and `frontend` (React/Next.js).
+- Architecture is designed as two deployable services: `frontend` (React/Next.js) and a single `backend` application that contains internal modules for auth, content, AI, and indexing/background jobs.
 - Core data layer combines PostgreSQL, MinIO object storage, vector DB (Qdrant), and Kafka (for indexing only) to support transactional, semantic, and async indexing workloads.
 - Deployment targets AWS with HTTPS-first networking, observability, and CI/CD automation.